denisgomes/psi/README.rst

 The Community Edition of PSI is open source and can be used free of charge.
-If the software adds value to your life i.e. you use it to do commercial work for example, considered donating to support PSI's ongoing development.
+If the software adds value to your life i.e. you use it to do commercial work for example, consider donating to support PSI's ongoing development.
 Also please read the documentation_ about the feature rich Enterprise Edition.